Pi4J/pi4j.github.io/content/documentation/build-io.md

 var pi4j = Pi4J.newAutoContext();
 ```

-### DigitalOutput
+### DigitalInput

-Here are a few examples of the different possibilities to initialize a digital output object:
+Here are a few examples of the different possibilities to initialize a digital input object:

 ```java
 # Shortest way